 size.
 40 feet x 11 feet

-The colorful textiles on each side symbolize the interweaving of our talents and skills uniting while strengthening each other and together creating a beautiful and diverse platform for our children to find inspiration to continue dreaming.
+The colorful textiles on each side symbolize the interweaving of our talents and skills uniting while strengthening each other and together creating a beautiful and diverse platform for our children to find inspiration as they continue dreaming forward.

-The golden and silver halo around them represent the wisdom we inherited from our ancestors.
-This knowledge will shine a light while guiding us as we dream forward.
+Finally the four children are encircled by a golden and silver halo representing the wisdom inherited by our ancestors.
+The knowledge they gain is a beacon of light guiding them as they dream forward.